Vida e Caffè: Locations

+Vida's most popular city in terms of store numbers is Cape Town, followed by Johannesburg, and then Durban.

 One of its Cape Town stores is situated at the lower station of the Table Mountain Aerial Cableway, which is part of the Table Mountain National Park - the most visited national park in South Africa.

 vida also offers drive through facilities at some of its stores; as well as home delivery through their own app (in which customers can also pay, and earn loyalty points), and in the South African MrD and Uber Eats apps.

 A number of the stores are micro-operations located within business office spaces to cater office workers.
 The presence of the company, its market share, and relatively low franchise costs have been noted as a reason why the American multinational coffee company Starbucks has had limited success in expanding in South Africa.

 The company has a partnership with the South African branch of Shell to sell coffee at its petrol stations across the country.
 It does this at some Shell petrol stations through the brand Torrador by Vida e Caffe, which was co-developed by Shell and vida, and has a customized menu.
 There are also Torrador Self Service offerings at some Shell garages.